 Even after knowing all the solutions to my problems, still I was not able to impose any of the principles on myself.
 It always feels like I couldn’t make it happen.

-Why?
+Why so?
 Because I avoided doing all the things that might have saved me from the miseries which I had to face through out my life.
-In the end, I blamed myself for this misery.
+Then in the end, I blamed myself for this misery.
 I was disgusted by it and started to hate my life.
 Why did I fail to choose happiness that was right in front of my eyes?
 Instead I buried myself with stress, regret and disappointment.

 I still wish I can answer myself this big question.
 I’m trying to.